bennettslin/yearlings_bobtail_app/LATEST_TODO.md

 # Latest todo
 * Anchors in admin
-    * Store command or control keys held in access store
     * In app, anchor prevents default by default
         * If command or control key is held
             * Don't open wiki